Jeremiah Dixon: Mason-Dixon line

-It was probably the astronomer John Bird, an active Fellow of the Royal Society, who recommended Dixon as suitable to serve as assistant to Charles Mason in 1761 when the Royal Society sent them to observe the transit of Venus from Sumatra.
+Dixon was recommended to assist Charles Mason in 1761, likely by astronomer John Bird, an active Fellow of the Royal Society.
+The Royal Society sent them to observe the transit of Venus from Sumatra.
 However, their passage to Sumatra was delayed, and they landed instead at the Cape of Good Hope where the transit was observed on 6 June 1761.
 Dixon returned to the Cape once again with Nevil Maskelyne's clock to work on experiments with gravity.

 Dixon and Mason signed an agreement in 1763 with the proprietors of Pennsylvania and Maryland, Thomas Penn and Frederick Calvert, sixth Baron Baltimore, to assist with resolving a boundary dispute between the two provinces.
 They arrived in Philadelphia in November 1763 and began work towards the end of the year.
 The survey was not complete until late 1766, following which they stayed on to measure a degree of Earth's meridian on the Delmarva Peninsula in Maryland, on behalf of the Royal Society.
+The boundary between the states is 312 miles long, but Mason and Dixon only surveyed 240 miles, before they were driven away by hostile Indians in November 1767.
+The Mason-Dixon line later became the focal point for the American Civil War (1861–1865).

+An anecdote recounts Jeremiah Dixon's views:

-They also made a number of gravity measurements with the same instrument that Dixon had used with Maskelyne in 1761.
+Dixon and Mason also made a number of gravity measurements with the same instrument that Dixon had used with Maskelyne in 1761.
 Before returning to England in 1768, they were both admitted to the American Society for Promoting Useful Knowledge, in Philadelphia.

+Other work

 Dixon sailed to Norway in 1769 with William Bayly to observe another transit of Venus.
 The two split up, with Dixon at Hammerfest Island and Bayly at North Cape, in order to minimize the possibility of inclement weather obstructing their measurements.
-Following their return to England in July, Dixon resumed his work as a surveyor in Durham.
+Following their return to England in July, Dixon resumed his work as a surveyor in Durham, surveying the park of Auckland Castle and Lanchester Common.

-Private life
+Dixon family of Cockfield

+The Dixon family originated from the Dixons at Furness Fells, descending from Thomas Dixon, 1st Baron of Symondstone in the 13th century.
+Sir Nicholas Dixon (1390–1448) was born at High House, Furness Falls.
+His grandson, Sir John Dixon (1460–1550), was a government official under Henry VIII.

+His grandson, George Dixon (1550–1631), of Ramshaw Hall, was collector of the Barony of Evenwood.
+He was granted arms in 1614, at the visitation of Richard St George.

+George Dixon (1635–1707) was a Quaker by convincement, joining the Society of Friends "at its rise", an early follower of George Fox.